PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Rosa Luxemburg was nicknamed Bloody Rosa, which gives us a hint.

-There are two things that are indisputable.
+There are two things that are fact:

 One - Rosa Luxemburg was all-action-no-armchair.